UNIVERSAL-IT-SYSTEMS/morseJava/README.md

 https://github.com/JorenSix/TarsosDSP

 How to use decoder:
-Once you have selected the audio output, the decoder is turned on with the change of slider value.
+After you pressed Decoder button, a new window will popup.
+Inside that window you need to select the audio input and change value of slider value.
+Value of slider should be slightly below the curve in order to properly decode the signal (signal bellow line is ignored).
+Decoder will than be activated.